Value Repair

 Credits

-This research was conducted as part of The Resilient Delta Kick-Starter grant program, specifically under the project ‘Valuing repair in just labor transitions in the Rijnmond region’.
+The Fair Repair research and 30-minute Repair Society vision was conducted as part of The Resilient Delta Kick-Starter grant program, specifically under the project ‘Valuing repair in just labor transitions in the Rijnmond region’.

 : News